-- 8. When all the settings are the way you want, press [SET]. - 9.
+- 8. When settings are completed, press [SET]. - 9.
 Press [ON/OFF] to turn off the camera. - After finishing this procedure, advance to the procedure on the next page.

 Using a Memory Card

 ■ Loading a Memory Card into the Camera

 When a memory card is loaded, the camera stores images you shoot on the card.